yoeo/guesslang/docs/typehints.rst

       Dict[str, 'JsonObject']
   ]
   # ERROR: Recursive types not fully supported yet,
   #     nested types replaced with "Any"
   #
-  # "JsonValue" type alias cannot have a reference to itself
+  # --> "JsonValue" type alias cannot have a reference to itself

   value: JsonValue = json.loads('{"a": null}')

 Unfortunately it is not yet possible to define recursive type aliases.

+**The actual answer is**:

+«*We can't define JsonObject in a very tight way* ── `by Guido van Rossum  <https://github.com/python/typing/issues/182#issuecomment-199872724>`_»

-As a workaround, the ``JsonObject`` is defined by ``Dict[str, Any]`` in Guesslang:
+As a workaround, the ``JsonObject`` type is defined by ``Dict[str, Any]`` in Guesslang:

 .. code-block:: python